-HLTH 531 Instructor Training for Classroom Emergency Care (3:3:0)
+HLTH 531 Instructor Training for classroom Emergency Care (3)

-This course provides educators with the necessary basic skills and knowledge to appropriately respond to emergency situations that might arise within the classroom and other school environments.
+This course provides educators with the necessary basic skills and knowledge to appropriately respond to emergency situations that might arise within the classroom and other school environment.
 In addition to technical skill development, the focus of this course is on teacher training skill development.
 Information and materials are provided to enable educators to implement emergency care content into related health areas.
 There is also an opportunity to become certified in standard first aid and instructor authorization in CPR.

-HLTH 532 Death and Dying Education (3:3:0)
+HLTH 532 Death and Dying Education (3)